 Many people find it hard to solve aptitude and get disappointed when they score less.
-So here is a guidance for everyone who find aptitude tough.
-This article is written based upon my experience.
+So here is a guide for everyone who finds aptitude tough.
+This article is written based on my experience.

 Here are some reasons why some of us feel aptitude hard: